Working with contractors when building or

 They may forget a detail, or misinterpret the drawings, which can be very expensive to correct later on.
 Or the person doing the drawings forgot something that is obvious once the house is being built.
 The contractors will use their own judgment if there is a problem, but it may not be how you would choose.

 In a few cases, they may try to pull a fast one.
-A friend in another state had a contractor who built up a stem-wall of hollow concrete blocks.
+A friend had a contractor who built up a stem-wall of hollow concrete blocks.
 The drawings and the building code both require that all the cavities in the blocks be filled with concrete.
 This contractor saved a lot of money for his own pocket by putting in a layer of kraft-paper under the top layer of those blocks, and then just filled the top layer with concrete.
 This could easily have caused complete failure of the foundation some years later, but it was discovered in time and corrected.
 This was even a licensed contractor.

 Respect the contractor’s needs